Immigrated urn models - asymptotic properties and applications: Introduction

+\vglue 0.05in To summarize, the major contributions of this paper are as follows. \begin{enumerate} \item[(a)] It formulates a general framework of urn models (IMU models) that not only encompasses most existing urn models for adaptive designs in the literature, but also enables us to derive new urn models with desirable properties such as the freedom to design an urn process according to pre-specified optimality requirements. \item[(b)] The paper derives asymptotic properties of the IMU models, including strong consistency and asymptotic normality of treatment allocation proportions.
+These asymptotic properties cover many existing asymptotic properties of urn models as special cases and form the basis for comparisons of different IMU models. \item[(c)] The paper proposes and discusses several new IMU models that are useful in clinical trial applications. \end{enumerate}

-In Section 2, the IMU process is outlined.
-Asymptotic properties are examined in Section 3.
-Illustrative examples that are related to the applications of the IMU are given in Section 4.
-Concluding remarks are provided in Section 5.
-Finally, the technical proofs are stated in the Appendix.
+The general IMU models and their asymptotic properties are provided in Section 2.
+In addition, several popular urn models that are members of the IMU class are discussed.
+In Section 3, new IMU models are developed and their applications are given.
+Concluding remarks are presented in Section 4.
+Finally, technical proofs are provided in the appendix.

-\vglue 0.2in
+\vglue 0.15in